Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/Issues.md

 ## Motors

 ### Z-motor
-- I did a oopsie and flipped one of the motor wires on one of the Z-motors, so they went opposite ways.
+- I made a mistake and flipped one of the motor wires on one of the Z-motors, so they went opposite ways.
 The fix was to take one pair of motor wires on one of the motors and simply switch them.
 Since they are parallel and connected, they skipped teeth on the belt so the whole gantry was scewed by multiple *mm*.
 I wasn't able to fix it 100%, only because I didn't want to disassemble the top of the printer, but I managed to get the difference to levels that the bed mesh could compensate for.

 ### X and Y motor
 - When trying to figure out the motor wire connections to the new JST connectors, I flipped the old one around in my head accidentally and mixed up my wires.
 For both the X, Y and E connectors I had mixed motor wires and non-motor wires on a single new JST connector and was so confused why it didn't work at first.
 After fixing that mistake everything worked again tho.